Florida Attorney General|

 (f) Bridge maintenance and operation.

-(g) Debt service and current expenditures for transportation capital projects in the foregoing program areas, including construction or reconstruction of roads.”
+(g) Debt service and current expenditures for transportation capital projects in the foregoing program areas, including construction or reconstruction of roads and sidewalks.” (e.s.)

-Where a statute enumerates the things upon which it operates, it is ordinarily construed as excluding from its operation all things not expressly mentioned.
-Thus, a listing of expenditures allowed for local option gas tax revenues precludes use of such revenues for any other purpose.
+When a statute enumerates the things upon which it operates, it is ordinarily construed as excluding from its operation all things not expressly mentioned.
+Thus, a listing of allowed expenditures for LOFT revenues precludes use of such revenues for any other purpose.

 Section 336.025(7), Fla.
 Stat.